replaceitem/integrated-circuit/README.md

 The four ports are labeled using four colors to associate them with the sides of the integrated circuit block.
 Each port can be an input or output, which can be changed by clicking on it in the editor.

+You can also copy circuits by putting an integrated circuit in the crafting grid, along with empty integrated circuits, similar to how books are copied.